laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 Collections (ATRAC) to submit repeating or multiple delivery data, or data that exceeds 20 GB.
 * [S2N](https://www.nodc.noaa.gov/s2n/) - Use Send2NCEI to submit non-repeating or single delivery data less than 20 GB.

-**Note:** NCEI and OBIS-USA are developing a pathway to archive the datasets from the OBIS-USA IPT.
-This will archive the Darwin Core Archive version of the dataset.
-While this is an extremely valuable product, the raw data should be archived at NCEI as well.
+**Note:** NCEI and OBIS-USA have established an automated process to archive the datasets from the OBIS-USA IPT.
+The process archives the Darwin Core Archive version of the dataset and updates the NCEI Archival Information Package found at <https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0250940>.
+While the OBIS-IPT is an extremely valuable product, the raw data should be archived at NCEI as well.

 ## Loading into MBON Portal